CartoDB/documentation/app/content/carto-user-manual/tutorials/analysing-urban-areas-affected-by-earthquakes.md

     ![Map import confirmation](/img/cloud-native-workspace/tutorials/tutorial14_map_import_the_confirmation.png)

     Once the data has been imported, the dataset is included in the Builder map tool as a new layer.

 9. Rename the name of the layers to “Spain earthquakes” and "Urban areas", respectively.

    ![Map layers rename](/img/cloud-native-workspace/tutorials/tutorial14_map_second_layer_rename.png)

-10. Now let´s started with our analysis by clicking on the three dots in the "spain_earthquakes" data source to find the Add SQL Analysis option.
+10. Now let's started with our analysis by clicking on the three dots in the "spain_earthquakes" data source to find the Add SQL Analysis option.
 For more details, check the [SQL Analyses](../../maps/sql-analyses/) guide.

    ![Map add sql analysis button](/img/cloud-native-workspace/tutorials/tutorial14_map_addsqlanalysis_button.png)